pakufi-agency/cms/README.md

 Whenever code is pushed to `main`, it will automatically be deployed on production.

-Content or data needs to manually be transfer to production via Strapi CLI `npm run strapi transfer -- --to=REMOTE_STRAPI_INSTANCE_URL --to-token=APP_KEYS`
+Content or data needs to manually be transfer to production via Strapi CLI `npm run strapi transfer -- --to=REMOTE_STRAPI_INSTANCE_URL --to-token=TRANSFER_TOKEN_FULL_ACCESS`

 Production configuration are saved in Strapi Cloud.